 the idea of anthropogenic global warming

-Claim: Water Vapor is vastly more important than CO2 in the greenhouse effect.
-CO2 is a tiny component of the atmosphere and contributes only a tiny amount of greenhouse warming.
-And besides, the absorption lines of CO2 are saturated and so adding more CO2 to the atmosphere won't add more greenhouse warming.
+On the other side, the National Academy of Science is made up the most accomplished and highly regarded scientists in the nation.
+Here is a letter signed by 250 NAS members condeming the attacks by political forces on science in general and climate science in particular.Claim: Water Vapor is vastly more important than CO2 in the greenhouse effect.
+CO2 is a tiny component of the atmosphere and contributes only a tiny amount of greenhouse effect.
+And besides, the absorption lines of CO2 are saturated and so adding more won't add more greenhouse warming.

-Why this Claim is Wrong:
+Why the Claim is Wrong:

 CO2 levels have been measured with high precision.
 Note even the seasonal variance as northern hemisphere spring vegetation pulls CO2 out of the atmosphere, and reverse in fall and winter.
 Note too how levels are not just rising, they're accelerating as the Third World rapidly industrializes.

 is a sign of dogmatism, group-think, unwillingness to consider other

 views, and is analagous to religious zealotry.
 It is anti-scientific.